-A simple, yet flavorful French bread.
-Great for munching with cheese or accompanying dinner.
+A simple, yet flavorful Pain Ordinaire, or everyday French baguette.
+This bread is great for munching with cheese or accompanying dinner.

 Pain ordinaire literally translates literally from French as ‘ordinary Bread’.
 But a better translation is ‘daily bread’.